4.5/5 (6)

 • Historic Camino de Santiago, the Way of St. James

-• Roads and trails of the woodland areas, small villages, and "pueblos" that still seem to be in the Middle Ages
+• Roads and trails through woodland areas, small villages, and timeless 'pueblos'

-• Santiago de Compostela, designated UNESCO world heritage site and admire the shrine of Saint James The Great
+• Santiago de Compostela, designated UNESCO World Heritage Site home to the shrine of St. James The Great

 Learn More